 Compliance is the business of adhering to local and (inter)national laws, regulations and standards.

-Vision

-Risk is part of all our lives.
-We need to take risks to grow and develop.
-In our fast paced world, the risks companies have to manage evolve quickly.
-We need to make sure we manage risks so that we minimise their threats and maximise their potential.

 Targetgroup

 Business to business.
 We focus mainly on retail companies.
 This is were our expertise is built over the years.
 But other sectors might also come in scope, such as healthcare and (semi)government.